MagGeo/MagGeo/README.md

 #### 6.1 Run MagGeo using your data.

 If you are redy to annotate your GPS trajectories.
-You need to update the parameters files in MagGeo to let the program knows what are the correct parameters of your data.
+You need to update the parameters file in MagGeo to let the program know what are the correct values of your data.

-* Open and Update the following parameters in the file `default.yml` locadted in parameters folder:
+* Open and Update the following parameters in the file `default.yml` located in parameters folder:
 * `gpsfilename: "name_of_your_csv_trayectory.cvs"` Include the name of your Input data.
 The GPS trayectory you need to annotate with the geomagnetic satellite data.
-Do not forget the "" and the .csv extension.
 * `Lat: "latitude_column_name_in_your_trayectory"`
 * `Long: "longitude_column_name_in_your_trayectory"`
-* `DateTime: "Date_Time_column_name_in_your_trajectory"` make sure you have one column that includes Date and Time values.
+* `DateTime: "Date_Time_column_name_in_your_trajectory"` make sure you have one column that includes Date and Time values together.
 * `altitude: "altitude_column_name_in_your_trajectory"` if you do not have any altitute column, you can leave that in blank, including only `""`

 Save your changes, return to the Terminal and run: